cdig/svga/README.md

 * Ask the team: Should drag be cancelled when the mouse leaves the window?

-* Detect if a Line contains fill or stroke, and change that (so nodes work)
 * Gradients
 * Schematic & Pause
 * Arrows, Labels, Background Color, Manifold Backgrounds